White Rice (1 Cup, Cooked), Aloo Sabzi (100 G) and Curd (Amul) (1 Serving)

 Stay Hydrated

-Drink water before and after your meal to help with digestion and glucose management.
+Drink water before and during your meal to help regulate digestion and absorption of nutrients.

 Discover